fenos/dqlx-docs/docs/security.md

 #### Extremely safe scenarios

-- I'm hard coding parameters
+- I'm hard coding parameters / predicates
 - I'm conditionally building a query
 - Parameters are only coming from the program internal data structures (no external data involved)